 The end of a marriage is riddled with questions.
 How are you emotionally going to move forward from this?
 When are you going to see the kids?
 How often are you going to see the kids?
 Where are you going to live?
 How are you going to pay rent?
 Do you need to get another job?
 Do you need to see if your job will give you a raise?
 Who is taking what car?
 What are you going to do during the holidays?
 Will your kids need to change schools?
 How are you going to pay the utilities in addition to your kids after school dance lessons?

 There are so many questions, and so few answers at the beginning.
-While a family law attorney can definitely help you when it comes to child support decisions, and custody agreements, you might want to consider also working with a financial expert.
+While an attorney can definitely help you when it comes to child support decisions, and custody agreements, you might want to consider also working with a financial expert.
 You will need to protect yourself not only emotionally as well as on a “family level,” meaning standing up for your rights as a parent, but also at a financial level.
 Here are some suggestions for the financial side.

 Budget for Moving Forward